ghi59/floating-mini-panel/README.md

 There are two modes of operation, which you can activate in the QuickToggle menu of the `Mini Panel` in QuickSettings.
 Selecting a mode will automatically enable the `Mini Panel` if it was disabled.

-1. Permanent Mode
-  If permant mode is enabled, the Main Panel will be permanetly (with the exception of Overview) hidden and the `Mini Panel` shown instead.
+1. Permanent Mode: If permant mode is enabled, the Main Panel will be permanetly (with the exception of Overview) hidden and the `Mini Panel` shown instead.

-2. Automatic Mode
-  In automatic mode the `Mini Panel` will only be shown, if the Main Panel is hidden.
+2. Automatic Mode: In automatic mode the `Mini Panel` will only be shown, if the Main Panel is hidden.
 There are several ways to hide the Main Panel:

   | 3rd Party Extension | Actions | Settings |
   | --- | --- | --- |